franzbu/EnhancedSpaces.spoon/README.md

   swapKey = 'escape', -- default: 'escape'
 ```

-For disabling this feature of swapping windows, add the following line to your `init.lua`:
+For disabling this feature, add the following line to your `init.lua`:

 ``` lua
   swapModifier = { '' },  -- default: { 'ctrl' }
 ```

-By default the focus stays with the same window; in case you'd prefer the focus to switch to the other window (and thus stay with the window in the same position on the screen), add the following line to your `init.lua`:
+By default, the focus stays with the same window; in case you'd prefer the focus to switch to the other window (and thus stay in the same position), add the following line to your `init.lua`:

 ``` lua
   swapSwitchFocus = true, -- default: false